astrot1988/react-scroll-direction/README.md

 ## Usage

-Wrap your app in the `ScrollDirectionProvider` component and then use the `useScrollDirection` hook to access scroll info data.
+Wrap your app in the `ScrollDirectionProvider` component and then use the `useScrollDirection` hook to access scroll direction data.
 The `useScrollDirection` returns "UP" or "DOWN".
 Example:

 ```js
 // App.js